remykarem/pyterator/README.md

         map(lambda x: x+1, [1, 2, 3, 4])), 1)
 ```

-which looks similar to Clojure (or Lisp-like)
+which looks similar to Clojure (or Lisp-like) (note that Clojure has a more readable pipeline syntax)

 ```clojure
 (reduce *